Mean-field approximations in insurance: LLN and CLT for chaotic random variables

 Then it holds that

 \end{proposition} \begin{proof} The proof is based on part of the proof of Theorem 3.2 in~\cite{Gottlieb1998}.
 Set $\mu:=\amsmathbb{E}[f(X)]$.

 The last equality is due the fact that all individuals are identically distributed.
 Our assumptions, Lemma~\ref{A:lem:mod_minkowski} and (3.18) on p.
 31 of~\cite{Billingsley1999} imply that $(f(X^{1,n})-\mu)^2$ and $(f(X^{1,n})-\mu)(f(X^{2,n})-\mu)$ are uniformly integrable sequences.
-Thus by Definition~\ref{def:chaos} and Theorem 3.5 of~\cite{Billingsley1999}, it holds that
+Thus by Definition~\ref{def:chaos} and Proposition~\ref{prop:Chaos-wk}, it holds that

 and

 The result follows. \end{proof}

 Now set $\mu_n:=\amsmathbb{E}[f(X^{1,n}]$ and $\sigma^2_n:=\amsmathbb{E}[(f(X^{1,n})-\mu)^2]$ and similarly set $\mu:=\amsmathbb{E}[f(X)]$ and $\sigma^2:=\amsmathbb{E}[(f(X)-\mu)^2]$.
 It is also possible (under additional assumptions) to derive a central limit theorem.